Which place is cheaper, Madrid or Brussels?

 Because of its large number of kid-friendly activities, Madrid is very family-friendly.
 Kids love splashing around at Madrid Río, taking a ride on the cable car (Teleférico), and exploring the city's many parks and playgrounds.
 There's even a maze at Sabatini Gardens.
 Restaurants around the city are also very kid-friendly.

-Brussels and Madrid both fun destinations for a couple.
+Brussels and Madrid both very good destinations for a couple.

 Madrid is a great city if you're traveling as a couple.
 Fun and romantic activities around town include taking a boat ride at Casa de Campo, riding a bike in one of the many parks, and enjoy dinner and show in the evening.

-Brussels and Madrid are comparable places to visit for backpackers and budget travelers.
+Brussels and Madrid are very good places to visit for backpackers and budget travelers.

 Backpackers come from all over to visit Brussels.
 The city has an active nightlife and a number of hostels that are great for backpackers, but do take note that some areas can get a bit rough at night, so make sure you understand where you are.